-- 1. Second Supplemental Indenture dated 7 February 2014 and Supplemental Indenture dated 28 June 2013 between, among others, Mallinckrodt International Finance S.A. (as issuer) (the "Issuer"), the Company (as guarantor) and Deutsche Bank National Trust Limited (as trustee) (the "Supplemental Indentures") which Supplemental Indentures are supplemental to the Indenture dated 11 April 2013 between, among others, Mallinckrodt International Finance S.A. (as issuer), Covidien International Finance S.A. (as guarantor) ("CIFSA") and Deutsche Bank National Trust (as trustee) (together the "Indenture") which Indenture provided for the guarantee by CIFSA, and upon the satisfaction of certain conditions set out in the Indenture (including execution of the Supplemental Indenture) which conditions have since been satisfied, by the Company (as guarantor in place of CIFSA) of the US\$300,000,000 aggregate principal amount of 3.500% senior unsecured notes due 2018 and US\$600,000,000 aggregate principal amount of 4.750% senior unsecured notes due 2023 issued by the Issuer. - 2.
+- 1. Supplemental Indenture dated 28 June 2013 between, among others, Mallinckrodt International Finance S.A. (as issuer) (the "Issuer"), the Company (as guarantor) and Deutsche Bank National Trust Limited (as trustee) (the "Supplemental Indenture") which Supplemental Indenture is supplemental to the Indenture dated 11 April 2013 between, among others, Mallinckrodt International Finance S.A. (as issuer), Covidien International Finance S.A. (as guarantor) ("CIFSA") and Deutsche Bank National Trust (as trustee) (together the "Indenture") which Indenture provided for the guarantee by CIFSA, and upon the satisfaction of certain conditions set out in the Indenture (including execution of the Supplemental Indenture) which conditions have since been satisfied, by the Company (as guarantor in place of CIFSA) of the US\$300,000,000 aggregate principal amount of 3.500% senior unsecured notes due 2018 and US\$600,000,000 aggregate principal amount of 4.750% senior unsecured notes due 2023 issued by the Issuer. - 2.
 Joinder Agreement by the Company dated 28 June 2013 (the "Joinder Agreement"). - 3.
 Registration Statement (as defined in paragraph 1.1 above). - 4.
-A certificate of the Assistant Secretary of the Company dated 4 March 2014 (the "Certificate") attaching copies of: - (a) the Company's certificate of incorporation; - (b) the Company's memorandum and articles of association; - (c) extracts of resolutions of the board of directors of the Company adopted at a meeting of the board held on 9 March 2013.
+A certificate of the Assistant Secretary of the Company dated 16 January 2014 (the "Certificate") attaching copies of: - (a) the Company's certificate of incorporation; - (b) the Company's memorandum and articles of association; - (c) extracts of resolutions of the board of directors of the Company adopted at a meeting of the board held on 9 March 2013.